openstack/openstack-manuals/doc/common/glossary.rst

    community project

-      A project that is not officially endorsed by the OpenStack Foundation.
+      A project that is not officially endorsed by the OpenStack Technical Commitee.
 If the project is successful enough, it might be elevated to an incubated project and then to a core project, or it might be merged with the main code trunk.

    compression